Vue Harbor East

-The construction of this building is a part of the building span that is currently taking place in Harbor East, Baltimore.
-By 2010, more than 800 condominiums are expected to be built.
-Vue Harbor East is also a part of the Hilton Hotel chain.
+The construction of this building was a part of the building span that took place in Harbor East, Baltimore.
+Currently the Vue offers 30 floors and 123 residences.
+Vue Harbor Easts' hotel portion is part of the Hilton Hotel chain.
 The building is the twenty-third tallest building in the city of Baltimore.
 A feature of the hotel is a seven-screen movie theater built into the hotel building.